geeckmc/sails-hook-req-validate/readme.md

 		{'firstname' : ['string', 'toUppercase']},
 		{'lastname' : ['string', 'toLowercase']}
 		]);
-// if the validation fails, "req.badRequest" will be called and will not continue to the next line. console.log(params);               // {id: 1234, firstname: "JOHN", lastname: "doe"}
+// if the validation fails, "req.badRequest" will be called and returns 'false'. console.log(params);               // {id: 1234, firstname: "JOHN", lastname: "doe"} OR false if (!params) { return; }
 ```
 NOTE: All CONVERTION filters start with `to`, for example: toUppercase, toBoolean.